santhosh-alluri/ascendum-wdio/README.md

 5. Add descriptive commit messages

-6. Once you are finished, create a PR.
+6. Once you are finished, create a PR with the Subject (First and Last name Initial-AscendumExam Final).
+For Example: `IO-AscendumExam Final` and add the following

+    - Add a descriptive comment description for the PR

     > Reminder: ONLY create a PR if you are sure you have completed the Exam